arun-kr-reddy/notes/computer_architecture.md

 **architectural/backend register alias table:** an instruction updates this when it retires, always updated in program order, used for maintaining precise state
 on an exception: flush pipeline, copy architectural RAT into frontend RAT
 - **OoO execution:** is basically Tomasulo's algorithm (out-of-order with register renaming) with precise exceptions, without precise exceptions processor was terrible to debug
-**instruction window:** all decoded but not yet retired instruction, dataflow graph is limited to this window so latency tolerance depends on the window size
+**instruction window:** all decoded but not yet retired instruction, a dataflow graph which is limited to this window (restricted dataflow) is dynamically built (so latency tolerance depends on the window size)
 two humps are reservation station (scheduling window) and reordering (ROB or instruction/active window)
 ![](media/computer_architecture/out_of_order_execution.png)
   - **find operand dependencies:** if there is any dependency set tag (register renaming), else use data value directly